 abort instruction as the

-After you have done these two things, the state machine will transfer control to the beginning of that assembler program when the next instruction to execute is unknown.
+After you have done these two things, the environment state identification engine transfers control to the beginning of this assembler program when the next instruction to execute is unknown.

 Such looping may be appropriate in your situation.